rlew631/portfolio-app/README.md

 - [ ] make a set of colored buttons which let you toggle between "all", "electromechanical engineering", and "Data science" categories
 - [ ] in the toolkit add a section for engineering and a section for project management
 - [ ] in project info/portfolio code change "projecttools" to "pythontools" and create a category for more generic/soft skills
-- [ ] fix the x button on the popup window so it's not highlighted by default
 - [ ] see if the entire box can be made to zoom when hovering over, not just the picture. related to modal
 - [ ] add soft skills where relevant.
 Maybe resource planning, conflict mediation, training etc.
 - [ ] remove the "impacts" section from the drone paper, reread the rest and make sure to update the TOC